jippi/awesome-nomad/README.md

 ## CI / CD

+- [verizon/nelson](https://verizon.github.io/nelson/) - Lights-out deployment and lifecycle manager for Nomad (and other plugable scheudlers).
+Fully integrated with Vault and Consul.
+Optionally can act as a control plane for your traffic routing teir.
 - [jenkinsci/nomad-plugin](https://github.com/jenkinsci/nomad-plugin) - Jenkins plugin to allow using Nomad Jobs to scale out Jenkins build slaves

 ## Utilities